tanazd1/termux-utils/README.md

 - `"lock"` → Lock your terminal
 - `"exe!"` → Run scripts even from internal storage
 - `"r"` → Run hex codes!
+- There are more commands, figure it out yourself!
+- Hint: its not in the wiki